 “Passive administration of monoclonal antibodies (mAbs) could have a major impact on controlling the SARS-CoV-2 pandemic by providing immediate protection, complementing the development of prophylactic vaccines.
 Accelerated development of mAbs in a pandemic setting could be reduced to 5–6 months compared to the traditional timeline of 10–12 months.”

-They note that in earlier clinical trials, scientists found another monoclonal antibody, ansuvimab, to be a safe treatment for the Ebola virus.
+They note that in earlier clinical trials, scientists found another monoclonal antibody,

 Medical News Today recently reported that another antibody derived from the blood of a SARS survivor is in development.